usnistgov/FederalProfile-8259A/_Nontechnical/maintenance.md

 ## Policies and procedures for determining IoT device security requirements as part of the organizational mission/business process planning.

 Policies and procedures provide the details necessary to implement management and operational controls for how management roles determine the information security requirements for the IoT device(s) as part of the organizational mission/business process planning.
 Followed by determining, documenting, and allocating the resources necessary to protect the associated information system to support the organization's capital planning and investment control (CPIC) process.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**